Webador/SlmMail/docs/ElasticEmail.md

 ### Supported functionalities

-SlmMail defines a new Message class, `SlmMail\Mail\Message\Provider\ElasticEmail`, that you can use to take advantage of specific Elastic Email features.
+SlmMail defines a new Message class, `SlmMail\Mail\Message\ElasticEmail`, that you can use to take advantage of specific Elastic Email features.
 The Elastic Email transport from SlmMail can work with the standard `Zend\Mail\Message` objects, but if you want to use channels or templates, you must use the Elastic Email message class.
 Here are a list of supported features.

 #### Attachments